Skip to main content

 There are many circumstances that may preclude the use of meta-analysis of effect estimates.
 For example, when there is incomplete information reported about the intervention effect estimates (e.g. missing standard errors), or inconsistency in the reported effect metrics across studies.
 Planning for circumstances that may preclude meta-analysis can ensure that reviewers make the best use of available data and produce more useful syntheses for decision makers.

-In this session, part of the Statistical analysis in systematic reviews series, content described in Chapter 12 of the Cochrane Handbook for Systematic Reviews of Interventions will be presented including: structured summaries, synthesis methods and visual display methods that can be used in these circumstances (sometimes referred to as “narrative synthesis”).
+In this session, part of the Statistical analysis in systematic reviews series, content described in Chapter 12 of the Cochrane Handbook for Systematic Reviews of Interventions was presented including: structured summaries, synthesis methods and visual display methods that can be used in these circumstances (sometimes referred to as “narrative synthesis”).

 Presenter Bio

-Jo McKenzie is head of the Methods in Evidence Synthesis Unit within the School of Public Health and Preventive Medicine at Monash University, Melbourne, Australia; and Co-directs the Melbourne branch of the Australasian EQUATOR Centre.
+Prof. Joanne McKenzie is head of the Methods in Evidence Synthesis Unit within the School of Public Health and Preventive Medicine at Monash University, Melbourne, Australia; and Co-directs the Melbourne branch of the Australasian EQUATOR Centre.
 She leads a programme of research on methods for evidence synthesis, with one key area being methods to present and synthesize results when meta-analysis is not possible.
 She co-led the PRISMA 2020 statement.
 She is an active contributor to Cochrane, including being a Co-convenor of the Statistical Methods Group and an author of several chapters of the Cochrane Handbook for Systematic Reviews of Interventions.